galhanogabriel/Diabetes-Analysis/README.md

-# Modelo de projeto de ciência de dados
+# Data Science Diabetes Project

 Diabetes mellitus is a chronic metabolic disorder characterized by elevated blood glucose levels resulting from defects in insulin production, insulin action, or both.
 The disease manifests primarily in two forms: Type 1 diabetes, an autoimmune condition where the pancreas fails to produce insulin, and Type 2 diabetes, characterized by insulin resistance and relative insulin deficiency.